ReUseIt: Synthesizing Reusable AI Agent Workflows for Web Automation: Motivation

-\textbf{Significant effort to fix low-level mistakes.} Examining the edits made to the workflows, we observed that participants consistently targeted the agent's low-level action issues.
+\textbf{Significant effort to fix low-level but critical mistakes.} Examining the edits made to the workflows, we observed that participants consistently targeted the agent's low-level but critical action issues.
 Despite these efforts, user guidance improved the success rate by only a small margin according to our follow-up experiments.
 Participants also questioned whether they would want to invest this level of effort in their own tasks (S1-P2, S1-P5).